lettertwo/occurrence.nvim/README.md

 - Real-time highlighting of all matches and marked occurrences
 - Current occurrence highlighting during navigation
-- Statusline integration showing current/total counts
+- Status API for showing current/total counts
-- Customizable highlight groups

 ### 🛠️ Highly Configurable

 - Enable/disable default keymaps or define custom ones
 - Choose which operators to enable or disable, or add custom ones
-- Customize highlight appearance
+- Customizable highlight groups
 - Lua API for advanced usage and integration

 <!-- panvimdoc-ignore-end -->